Udawalawe National Park

 Elephant Safari

-- Spot large herds of wild Sri Lankan elephants—over 500 call the park home.
+- See large herds of wild Sri Lankan elephants—over 500 live in the park.

-- Enjoy close, natural sightings of families, calves, and bulls bathing and grazing.
+- Watch families, calves, and bulls bathing and grazing in their natural habitat.

 Elephant Transit Home

-- Visit the rehabilitation center for orphaned elephants within park grounds.
+- Visit the on-site rehabilitation center for orphaned elephants.

-- Observe daily feeding sessions and learn about elephant conservation.
+- Catch daily feeding sessions and learn about conservation efforts.

-- See water buffalo, spotted deer, wild boar, monkeys, jackals, and rare leopards.
+- Spot water buffalo, spotted deer, wild boar, jackals, and monkeys.

 Birdwatcher's Paradise

-- Home to over 180 bird species—look out for kingfishers, eagles, peafowl, storks.
+- Home to over 180 bird species including eagles, peafowl, and kingfishers.

-- Seasonal migrants like pelicans and painted storks enhance the spectacle.
+- Seasonal migrants like pelicans and painted storks add to the spectacle.

 Jeep Safari Experience

-- Guided 4×4 jeeps traverse open grasslands and scrub forests for optimal viewing.
+- Guided 4×4 jeeps take you across grasslands and forests for the best views.

-- Morning and afternoon safaris offer the best chances for active wildlife.
+- Morning and afternoon safaris offer prime chances for wildlife sightings.

 Getting to and Around Udawalawe National Park